 Situation

-A 450-physician academic institution was spending 35% of their compliance budget on conducting retrospective baseline probe audits (RBPA).
+A 450-physician academic institution was spending 35% of its compliance budget on conducting retrospective baseline probe audits (RBPA).
 The audit process was instrumental in the development of their compliance plan.
 They conducted 60 chart audits on each of the 450 physicians every two years, requiring 27,000 charts to be audited.

 The cost of the RBPA was becoming prohibitive as it required four full-time dedicated auditing/coding professionals to complete the audits each year.
 In addition, the 60 charts they reviewed represented only a small percentage of the unique procedures reported by those physicians, resulting in several external audits on procedure codes that had not been reviewed by the internal compliance staff.
 Since the purpose of the RBPA was to create an audit plan, the organization had another set of coders review codes for providers that were identified as having some coding anomaly.
 This process left very little in the budget for the post-RBPA reviews.